Jorge Farjat: Characteristics of works

+Audiovisual works

 First period (1976-1979)

-It includes "El Arte de Vivir" (The Art of Living), the trilogy "Hacia las Regiones del Sol" (Toward the Regions of the Sun), "El Mundo Estelar" (The Starry World) and Indicios de Inmortalidad (Intimation of immortality).
+It includes "El Arte de Vivir" (The Art of Living), the trilogy "Hacia las Regiones del Sol" (Toward the Regions of the Sun), "El Mundo Estelar" (The Starry World) and "Indicios de Inmortalidad" (Intimation of immortality).
 The works during this period have an image language only accompanied by the aforementioned music.
 However, and in a relatively timeless level, "El Arte de Vivir" (The Art of Living), also has semidocumentary characteristics.
 Their literary inspiration is fully based on Edward Carpenter and William Wordsworth.
 This initial stage coincides with the Audiovisual Theory divulgation, through the first publication of the book "Audiovisualogía.
 El Audiovisual como Arte y Medio de Comunicación".
-"El Audiovisual y las Artes" (The Audiovisual Theme and the Arts), an essay supplementary to the previous book, concludes the investigational spread of the topic during these first years and it has just been published in 2015.
+The "El Audiovisual y las Artes" (The Audiovisual Theme and the Arts), an essay supplementary to the previous book, concludes the investigational spread of the topic during these first years and it has just been published in 2015.

 Second period (1989-1993)

 It indicates Farjat's arrival at the documentary genre, with the incorporation of the historical-testimonial theme to the montage methods previously explained.
-Aesthetically, these works are made based on their main characters’ story, but the music-image style from the previous period still has an important percentage of the total actual time of each work (half of it or more than its half).
-From this period on, and more specifically as from the audiovisual work "Memorias del Hospital de Inmigrantes" (Memories of the Immigrants’ Hospital), the works start to be developed in these three aforementioned levels: the documentary one, exclusively related to the historical-testimonial context, the formal one, which has to do with the purely aesthetic aspect, and a third sense referred to the one that established its features in the abovementioned literary essays.
-"Las Edades en el Viento" (Ages in the Wind), es:Liebig, historia (Path of Lights)] and his final work "El Enigma de las Grandes Voces."
+Aesthetically, these works are made based on their main characters' story, but the music-image style from the previous period still has an important percentage of the total actual time of each work (half of it or more than its half).
+From this period on, and more specifically as from the audiovisual work "Memorias del Hospital de Inmigrantes" (Memories of the Immigrants' Hospital), the work start to be developed in these three aforementioned levels: the documentary one, exclusively related to the historical-testimonial context, the formal one, which has to do with the purely aesthetic aspect, and a third sense referred to the one that established its features in the above-mentioned literary essays.
+"Las Edades en el Viento" (Ages in the Wind), "El Sendero de las Luces - Historia de Liebig" (Path of Lights (History of Liebig) and his final work "El Enigma de las Grandes Voces."
 (The Enigma of the Great Voices) are also part of this cycle.